 They may use the profits to fund their political groups, keep themselves in power, build up their armies and weapons, or do other underhanded things with it.

-Some experts say that’s the fundamental difference between rich countries and poor countries: to what degree does the country have institutions in place to prevent a small group of the elite from hording the wealth?
+Some experts say that’s the fundamental difference between rich countries and poor countries: to what degree does the country have institutions in place to prevent a small group of the elite from hoarding the wealth?

 If those in power are fueled by greed or corruption, or aren’t committed to helping their people and ending poverty, having gas and oil resources can heighten the risk of violent conflict.
 If rebel groups are getting the profits, they can strengthen their factions.